Hotmoka/hotmoka/tutorial/Takamaka.md

       blockchain.account(1), // this account pays for the transaction _100_000, // gas provided to the transaction BigInteger.ONE, // gas price
-      classpath, // reference tofamily.jar and its dependency io-takamaka-code-1.0.jar
+      classpath, // reference to family-0.0.1-SNAPSHOT.jar and its dependency io-takamaka-code-1.0.jar
       new NonVoidMethodSignature(PERSON, "toString", ClassType.STRING), // method String Person.toString()
       albert // receiver of toString()
     ));